Top metrics that you need to track in Google Analytics 4

-Editor’s Note: Looking for help getting GA4 set up?
+Editor’s Note: Looking for help getting Google Analytics 4 set up?
 Check out our detailed tutorial — so that you can continue to accurately track website traffic and engagement metrics.

 What is Google Analytics 4?

-In response to changes in online consumer behavior and new customer privacy laws, Google has revamped its data tracking service, previously called just Google Analytics.
-The new service will better capture the buyer experience across multiple platforms, as well as leverage artificial intelligence and machine learning to track how users interact with your website.
+In response to changes in online consumer behavior and new customer privacy laws, Google had to revamp its data-tracking service, formerly known as Universal Analytics.
+The new service captures the buyer experience across multiple platforms, as well as leverages AI and machine learning to better track user engagement and user behavior.

 The main differences between the original analytics service and GA4 include the following:

-- There are new engagement metrics like engaged sessions, engagement rate, and engagement time
+• There are new user engagement metrics like engaged sessions, engagement rate, and engagement time

-In other words, it’s more advanced than the original analytics service.
-GA4 will provide you with a more complete picture of where your customers come from, how they landed on your site, and what they’re doing when they get there.
+Google Analytics 4 is a more advanced version of the original analytics service.
+GA4 provides businesses with a more complete picture of where customers come from, how they found your site, and what they’re doing when they get there.

 What’s the difference between metrics and dimensions in GA4?